How to convert an economy based on fear to one based on joy

 "You want to even give basic income to the rich?!
 That doesn't make any sense at all because they don't need it, it'll cost more, and you'll be taxing them only to give it back to them."

 This a common response to the idea of providing everyone an unconditional basic income.
 Yes, everyone.
-That means that . . .
+That . . .